ErpNetDocs/webclient/navigators/guide/customize-nav-panel.md

 ![picture](../pictures/advancedmode.png)

-> [!NOTE]
-> This is necessary if you want to see the Panel menu at the top right corner of the panel when several panels are shown in the form.

-## Customize
+## Customize panel

-To customize a navigator’s layout:
+Customization is done from option "Customize panel".
+It can be reached from several access points:

+**(1)** From the merged panel menu - Active panel:

 1. Make sure the **navigator** you want to customize is the **active panel** - click inside it
 2. Go to the top ribbon and click **Menu**.
 3. Navigate to section **Active Panel**.
 4. Click the **name of the currently active navigator**.
-5. Select **Customize panel** from the listed options.
+5. Click **Customize panel** from the listed options.

-A **Customize Panel** window opens and overlays the current navigator.

 ![picture](../pictures/activepanel.png)

+**(2)** From the Panel menu:

+1. Click the panel menu - three vertical dots in the top right corner
+2. Click option **Customize panel**

-## Adjust Layout Settings
+## Adjust layoutsSettings

-In the Customize panel window, you can:
+When you activate the "Customize panel", a window opens and overlays the current navigator.In this window, you can:
 - Show or hide fields (columns)
 - Change the order of fields
 - Adjust the height of the panel or freeze a number of columns to the left

 When you close the Customize panel window with X, the changes are reflected immediately in the navigator.